 “The rising cases of infections are a worry and markets are hoping that it will peak soon.
 The sustainability of this rally will depend on government measures to boost the economy and support the industries, once we emerge out of the lockdown,” said Vinod Nair, Head of Research at Geojit Financial Services.

 BSE IT, tech, banks, finance, metal, auto, and energy indices closed up to 4.85 percent higher, while consumer durables, FMCG, power, utilities, and telecom lost up to 1.43 percent.

 Broader BSE midcap and smallcap indices surged up to 1.35 per cent.

-On the macro front, Fitch Ratings on Thursday slashed India's economic growth projections to 0.8 percent in the current 2020-21 fiscal, saying an unparalleled global recession was underway due to the COVID-19 crisis.
+On the macro front, Fitch Ratings on Thursday slashed India’s economic growth projections to 0.8 percent in the 2020-21 fiscal year, saying an unparalleled global recession was underway due to the COVID-19 crisis.

 Meanwhile, to ease fundraising through securities markets, regulator Sebi on Thursday relaxed the period of restriction to six months for raising further capital through buyback from the current one year.

 This relaxation will be applicable until December 31, 2020, the Securities and Exchange Board of India (Sebi) said in a circular.